Lumber River Baptist Association collecting for flood victims

-LUMBERTON — The Lumber River Baptist Association has launched a Disaster Relief Initiative for flooding victims in Louisiana.
+LUMBERTON — The Lumber River Baptist Association’s Disaster Relief Initiative is bringing in needed items for flooding victims in Louisiana.

-The association is looking for donations and help collecting items, which members will deliver by truck.
-Donations are being collected through Sept.
-20.
+Cheryl Shaw, executive secretary for the association, says the association plans to drive a tractor-trailer to Louisana when the donation drive ends.
+She estimated Thursday that the truck is nearly half full.
+Donations are being collected through Tuesday.

-The most needed items are cleaning supplies, brooms and mops, buckets, large bath towels, face masks, canned goods and water.
+The association is collecting cleaning supplies, brooms and mops, buckets, large bath towels, face masks, canned goods and water.
 Monetary donations are also being accepted.
+Shaw saidfew canned goods and towels have been donated so far and they are especially needed.

 Donations can be dropped off at the association’s building at 155 Plainview Drive in Lumberton or at Bryant Swamp Baptist Church at 61 Bryant Swamp Church Road in Bladenboro.